 Best for Colored Hair: CHI Transformation Solution Formula B

 Ammonia-free, this is totally safe for color-treated hair.
 And, not only that, it contains silk proteins and moisturizing ingredients.
 Because, FYI, if you’re both coloring and chemically relaxing your strands, you’re definitely going to want to infuse strength and moisture any which way you can.
 Bonus points for the fact that it’s free of color-stripping sulfates, too.

-Best for Damaged Hair: Avlon Affirm Fiberguard Sensitive Scalp Relaxer Kit
+Best for Damaged Hair: Avlon Affirm Fiberguard Sensitive Scalp Crème Relaxer

 First and foremost, this comes in an adjustable formula, so you can make sure you’re not using more than you need.
 But even better, it has strengthening polymers to ensure your locks stay strong and healthy, even after they’ve been smoothed out, and a conditioning relaxer to also add back much-needed moisture to strands in need of a little TLC.

 Freelance hairstylist Giulia Heiman is a fan of this relaxer too, saying it is "designed to retain more moisture and offer better cuticle protection than other traditional relaxers on the market."